floriandiud/facebook-group-members-scraper/README.md

 **Copy Paste the script**

 Select the "Console" tab and copy-paste the script from above.
-Facebook shows a warning message in the "Console" asking not to  paste a script from a non trustworthy source.
+Facebook shows a warning message in the "Console" asking not to  paste a script from a non-trustworthy source.
 It's true!
 And if you don't trust this script, stop here.
 [Read the source code](main.ts) to understand what this script does.

 ![Paste the script](statics/copy-paster-script.png)